 Day of the Dead, or Dia de los Muertos, is a holiday that has been celebrated on November 1–2 in Mexico for many years and has gained a following recently in New Mexico.
 The holiday focuses on gatherings of family and friends to pray for and remember loved ones who have passed on, and help support their spiritual journey.Order My 2018 Santa Fe Travel Guide

 Nestled in the Rocky Mountains at 7,000 feet, Santa Fe is a world all its own.
 From immersive art experiences and world-class performances, to vibrant local cultures and timeless traditions.
 Explore this guide and discover the can’t-miss experiences that make Santa Fe The City Different.

-October always brings an opportunity to take a deep breath and appreciate the wonders of the fall season.
-Here in Santa Fe, we are grateful for the beauty of the mountains and the many diverse cultural and outdoor experiences that are available.
-So join me in discovering a few of Santa Fe’s best October events.
+November always brings an opportunity to take a deep breath and appreciate the wonders of the season.
+Here in Santa Fe, we are grateful for the beauty of the mountains and the many diverse experiences that are available.
+Join us in discovering a few of Santa Fe’s best November events.